AD-Archer/internal-ai-bridge-mcp/README.md

 - `start_ai_message` tool sends user prompts to your AI webhook and returns the generated response.
 - `trigger_webhook` tool calls any configured outbound webhook (e.g. n8n nodes, Slack notifications).
 - `call_ai_and_webhook` tool combines both steps for the common "ask AI then notify" pattern.
-- Resource `ninjacat://webhooks` lists available webhook aliases so clients can discover them.
+- Resource `external-ai://webhooks` lists available webhook aliases so clients can discover them.
 - Ships with both stdio (for OpenWebUI desktop adapters) and WebSocket transports.
+- Conversation transcripts are persisted in SQLite so each `sessionID` keeps its own memory and can be inspected later.
+- Dedicated `/memory/recall` endpoint (GET or POST) lets downstream AI services pull the latest context for any `sessionID` on demand.
 - **Automatic retry** on 5xx errors and timeouts with exponential backoff (up to 3 attempts).
 - Provides a lightweight OpenAPI document at `/mcp/openapi.json` for clients that probe HTTP metadata.